Naples - Amalfi

 Accommodation at the port of Naples

-If you are looking for accommodation near the Port of Naples before you travel, visit our Accommodation page for the best deals and prices.
+If you’re looking for accommodation near the port of Naples before your journey, be sure to check out our Accommodation page for the best deals and prices.
+You’ll find a wide range of options to suit different budgets and travel styles.

 Is there reduced mobility access on the Italy to Amalfi ferry?